ansidev/leetcode-blog/src/pages/0003-longest-substring-without-repeating-characters.md

   - Start traversing the array from index `1`.
 For each step:
     - Check whether the current character is repeating: `lastIndex` has the key `s[right]`.
       - If yes, update `left = lastIndex[s[right]] + 1` if `left < lastIndex[s[right]] + 1`.
-    - Update last index of s[right] to the current index.
+    - Update the last index of s[right] to the current index.
     - Calculate the new length of the CSWRC. (`right - left + 1`).
-    - Update result if it less than the new length of the CSWRC.
+    - Update `result` if it is less than the new length of the CSWRC.
-  - Finally return `result`.
+  - Finally, return `result`.
 It is the LSWRC.

 #### Solutions